databricks/terraform-provider-databricks/docs/guides/azure-authenticate-with-oidc.md

 If needed, it is also possible to configure the `subject` field for your organization or repository.
 See the [GitHub Actions OIDC documentation](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/about-security-hardening-with-openid-connect) for more information about how to configure the `subject` field.

 ## Azure DevOps

+In Azure DevOps, you can use Workload Identity federation to authenticate to Azure Databricks using OIDC.
+This allows you to authenticate to Azure Databricks using federated credentials issued by Azure DevOps.
+Today, the Terraform Provider for Databricks leverages the Azure CLI to use workflow identity federation in Azure DevOps.
+This guide will walk you through the steps to authenticate to Azure Databricks using OIDC on Azure DevOps.

 ### Configure a service connection for your DevOps pipeline